Hubs-Foundation/hubs/README.md

 - `debug` - If `true` performs verbose logging of Janus and NAF traffic.
 - `vrstats` - If `true` shows stats in VR.
 - `debug_log` - If `true`, enables an on-screen debug log and console.
 Useful for debugging on mobile devices.
-- `userinput_debug` - If `true`, enables an on-screen userinput debug status panel.
+- `userinput_debug` - If `true`, enables an on-screen user input debug status panel.
 Press "L" on your keyboard to show the panel.
 - `thirdPerson` - Enables experimental third person mode.

 ## Additional Resources